This post explains what a sound server is, specifically in a Linux context, and provides a list of Sound Server APIs for Linux.

 If you are a developer looking for which sound server to use, you probably should have a try with the latest one, PipeWire.

 JACK is the recursive acronym for JACK Audio Connection Kit.

 JACK is a professional sound server aimed at music production applications, possibly in real-time environments.
-Therefore the more ambitious software is the more likely to use JACK.

 It has higher latency than ALSA, and lower than pulseaudio.